sinabaghal/sinabaghal.github.io/_pages/sokoban_page.md

 7. Apply weight $w(t) = \min(1/(1 - \alpha_t),\, w_{\max})$
 8. Backpropagate and update $\theta$

+In Algorithm 1, training is shown for a single puzzle; the implementation vectorizes over a batch of $B$.

 ## Loss and solvability

 The model was trained for 1,000 epochs over the 450,000-puzzle corpus, 292,000